 The Energy Union Framework Strategy sets out the vision of an Energy Union "with citizens at its core, where citizens take ownership of the energy transition, benefit from new technologies to reduce their bills, participate actively in the market, and where vulnerable consumers are protected".
 Well-functioning energy markets that ensure secure energy supplies at competitive prices are important for achieving growth and consumer welfare in the European Union.
 The future of the entire energy sector will, to a significant extent, be shaped by the evolution of the electricity sector, which is key to addressing climate change.
 With the quick ratification of the global Paris Agreement on climate change and its subsequent entry into force, it becomes clear how important it is for all parties to the agreement, including the EU, to deliver on the clean energy transition on the ground.
 In fact, amongst all sectors that make up our energy system, electricity is the most cost-effective to decarbonise.
 Currently 27.5% of Europe's electricity is produced from renewable energy sources.
 The share of RES E in electricity generation needs to almost double by 2030 in order for the EU to meet its 2030 energy and climate targets cost-effectively.
-This will require creating the right conditions for the same time electricity markets will have to adapt to the radical change in the structure of the generation pattern which will foremost require creating a more flexible market, going across borders, that is able to allow more active participation of a much wider range of actors.
+This will require creating the right conditions for the massive amount of investment needed for this energy transition to come about.
+At the same time electricity markets will have to adapt to the radical change in the structure of the generation pattern which will foremost require creating a more flexible market, going across borders, that is able to allow more active participation of a much wider range of actors.

-9 Moreover, following the 2030 targets set by the European Council in October 2014, the Commission published a Communication on A Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change Policy of February 2015 confirming the political commitment for the European Union to become the world leader in renewable energy.
+Moreover, following the 2030 targets set by the European Council in October 2014, the Commission published a Communication on A Framework Strategy for a Resilient Energy Union with a Forward-Looking Climate Change Policy of February 2015 confirming the political commitment for the European Union to become the world leader in renewable energy.

-10 EC (2015a) - COM(2015) 80 final
+&lt;sup>0 EC (2015a) - COM(2015) 80 final